-You can find the Inlet_Right under the predefined topological entity set on the right side of the Workbench.
+You can find the Inlet_Right under the predefined saved selection on the right side of the Workbench.

 In order to complete the inlet definitions repeat this process for the left, center, and top inlet with the volumetric flow rates given in table 1:

 Now your Simulation tree should look like this, with all inlets defined and saved selections assigned: